Last Updated on

 1. You Let Your Child Explore And Discover

-You don’t push your kids to learn new things in RIE parenting.
-The RIE meaning is essentially slowing down and letting them take the time to explore their surroundings.
+As per this parenting technique, parents need not their kids to learn new things.
+It emphasizes the idea of slowing down and letting children take time to explore their surroundings.
 Kids are naturally curious and the RIE method helps them take advantage of that curiosity.
 Even when it comes to something as simple as changing diapers, you can give them a choice by letting them lift their legs and learning how to change.
 You act as a guide, not as someone who gives orders.

-When you’re changing diapers, feeding, or introducing them to a new game or activity, you must act as a narrator.
-You should tell your baby what’s coming up, going to happen, and more on what’s next.
-By thoughtful narration, adding in emotions and feelings to every stage of the learning process, your child picks up on cues and behaviours and learns naturally.
+When you’re changing your child’s diapers, feeding them, or introducing them to a new game or activity, you must act as a narrator.
+You should tell your baby what you’re doing, what to expect, and more.
+That way, they will know what to expect and will be prepared for the same.
+By thoughtful narration, adding in emotions and feelings to every stage of the learning process, your child picks up on cues and behaviors and learns naturally.
 It’s like flowing in and out from one step to the next.

-3. You Let Your Children Express Their Emotions
+3. You Let Your Child Express Their Emotions

 Sometimes parents panic when they see a crying toddler or infant.
 They rock the baby, bounce him/her, and do whatever it takes to cheer them up and make them stop crying.
 Although as parents you may think of it as a normal response, kids perceive it differently.
-By making them stop crying, you let them know that it’s not okay to express those emotions.
-RIE parenting style allows kids to feel pain, grief, happiness, joy, and a host of various emotions.
+By asking them to stop crying, you let them know that it’s not okay to express those emotions.
+RIE parenting, on other hand, allows kids to feel pain, grief, happiness, joy, and a host of various emotions.
 When your child feels sad and wants to cry, you let them cry and not prevent it.
 You let them know it’s okay to feel that way and in this manner, they learn to not bottle up their feelings and cope healthily.